Ladakhis

-Ladakhis, Ladakhi people, or Ladakspa are an ethnic group and first-language speakers of the Ladakhi language living in Ladakh in India and Tibet in China.
-A small number of Ladakhis are also found in Baltistan, Pakistan.
+Ladakhis, Ladakhi people, or Ladakspa are an ethnic group and first-language speakers of the Ladakhi language living in Ladakh in India and a small minority in Tibet in China.

 History

 Ladakh has a long history with evidence of human settlement from as back as 9000 B.C.E.
 It has been a crossroad of high Asia for thousands of years and has seen many cultures, empires and technologies born in its neighbors.
 As a result of these developments Ladakh has imported many traditions and culture from its neighbors and combining them all gave rise to a unique tradition and culture of its own.

 Culture

 The languages, religions, dance, music, architecture, food, and customs of the Ladakh region are similar to Tibet.
 Ladakhi is the traditional language of the region.
 The popular dances in Ladakh include the khatok chenmo, cham, etc. The people of Ladakh also celebrate several festivals throughout the year, some of them are Hemis Tsechu and Losar.